Location and Security Restriction Setup

 1. Step 1: Log in as an administrator or manager.

-2. Step 2: Under “Employees,” click the employee you wish to restrict.
+2. Step 2: Go to My Team and select the employee you want to restrict.

-3. Step 3: Under “desktop GPS rules,” toggle the setting to on.
+3. Step 3: Under Desktop GPS Rules, toggle the setting On

 Mobile Rules & GPS